Heather Graham: The Hangover and after (2009–present)

-In 2009, Graham played the stripper with a heart of gold, Jade, in The Hangover, which was released to critical and box-office success.
+In 2009, Graham played the stripper with a heart of gold, Jade, in The Hangover (2009), which was released to critical and box-office success.
 She won the role after Lindsay Lohan turned it down.
-Though she did not return for the sequel The Hangover Part II, she reprised her role in the final installment of the trilogy, The Hangover Part III.
+Though she did not return for the sequel The Hangover Part II (2011), she reprised her role in the final installment of the trilogy, The Hangover Part III (2013).
 In 2010, she starred in Boogie Woogie, followed by roles in the unsuccessful films Father of Invention, 5 Days of War, Judy Moody and the Not Bummer Summer (all 2011), and About Cherry (2012).
 Graham was also credited for archive footage of her from Scream 2 re-used in Scream 4 (2011).

 Graham voiced the character of Antonia Bayle in the online role-playing video game EverQuest 2.

 She played Meredith Crown in At Any Price, which stars Dennis Quaid and Zac Efron, and was selected to compete for the Golden Lion at the 69th Venice International Film Festival, and later screened as an official selection at the Telluride and Toronto Film Festivals.
 Other roles include mob lawyer Annette Stratton-Osborne in Behaving Badly and short story writer Mary Bellanova in My Dead Boyfriend (both 2014).
 She wrote a comedy screenplay called Half Magic, which in 2013 she stated she wanted to direct.
 She said the story focuses on "these female friends and sexuality and about people having a sense of shame about sexuality and learning how to have a healthier attitude about it [...]
 It also deals with male/female relationships and sexism".
 The film was released in 2018.

 In 2012, she was a member of the jury of the 15th Shanghai International Film Festival.

 In 2014, she starred in the second adaptation of the V. C. Andrews novel Flowers in the Attic on the Lifetime network.
 She played the character of Corrine Dollanganger, an evil mother who locks her four children in an attic to receive an inheritance from her dying father.
 Graham also appeared in two TV films sequels based on the V.C.
 Andrews' series: Petals on the Wind and If There Be Thorns, continuing to play the role of Corrine Dollanganger.
 She appeared in the final season of Californication as the mother of David Duchovny's long-lost son.

 In 2018, she co-starred in the David Cross dark comedy series Bliss, which was released by the BritBox streaming service.
 It starred Stephen Mangan as Andrew, a fraudulent travel writer, who struggles to maintain long-term relationships with two partners, Kim (Graham) and Denise (Jo Hartley), who are not aware of one another.

+In 2023, Graham starred as Charlotte Sanders in the Netflix Christmas-themed film Best.
+Christmas.
+Ever! alongside Brandy Norwood, Jason Biggs and Matt Cedeño.

+Graham wrote, directed, and starred in Chosen Family, which was set for release in 2024.